 The benefits of letting an unfurnished property

-Until April 2016, landlords renting furnished properties could claim a wear and tear allowance of 10% of the net rent.
-Under the new allowance, landlords are able to deduct the costs they actually incur on replacing furnishings in the property.
+Up until April 2016, landlords renting furnished properties could claim a wear and tear allowance of 10% of the net rent.
+However, under the new allowance, landlords are able to deduct the costs they actually incur on replacing furnishings in the property.
 The positive news is that all landlords, whether you let a furnished or unfurnished property, are able to make claims under the new system.

-To find out more about the pros and cons of letting furnished or unfurnished properties book an appointment with the lettings team at your local Romans branch on 01344 985 699.
+To find out more about the pros and cons of letting furnished or unfurnished properties, book your free no-obligation rental valuation with your local Romans lettings team, or call 01344 985 699.